 Buddha Zen was named by Master Chishan and is the first hotel with the theme of Buddha Zen culture in China.
 The design of the hotel follows the spirit of Buddha Zen with the combination of traditional Chinese aesthetics.
 Its interior design is unique and there are a plenty of rare Tangkas, ancient temple paintings and antiques, which include the oldest man-made embroidery of Qing Dynasty in Sichuan.

-Enjoy a full day private guided Chengdu tour, starting with a half-day trip to the Panda Research Center.
-The Center has been designed to imitate the pandas' natural habitat in order to provide the best possible environment for rearing and breeding.
+Enjoy a full day private guided Chengdu tour, starting with a half-day trip to the Panda Research Centre.
+The centre was designed to imitate the pandas' natural habitat in order to provide the best possible environment for rearing and breeding.
 After watching and observing the Pandas, travel to Chengdu's traditional Jinli Street for a local lunch.
 After your meal, you will visit a local teahouse to experience one of the most vibrant and ancient tea cultures in the world.
 Lunch is included.

 Fly from Chengdu to Shanghai.